kittuande/DeltaXMovieApplication/README.md

 # DeltaXMovieApplication

-This ASP.NET core Web API was built using .NET 6 for DeltaX Assessment.
+This ASP.NET core Web API was built using .NET 6 for DeltaX Assessment.</br>
 EF core 6 Database-First approach was used for Object-Relation mapping.
-Database script file "MovieApplicationDB.sql" was uploaded to the repository.
+Database script file "MovieApplicationDB.sql" was uploaded to the repository.</br>
-The database consists of 4 tables(Movie,Actor,Producer,MovieActotRelationship).The **MovieDetails** class in the project contains all the required properties for the API. **MockMovieData** class contains all the methods that provide data to controller.
+The database consists of 4 tables(Movie,Actor,Producer,MovieActotRelationship).</br>
+The **MovieDetails** class in the project contains all the required properties for the API. **MockMovieData** class contains all the methods that provide data to controller.
 The application has following APIs:

 ### 1. AddNewMovie: